DioTsolakou/AUEB_Projects/1st Semester/Python/README.md

-Python Project done for the Introduction to Computer Science.
+Python Project done for the Introduction to Computer Science course.